 Amanda's educational background is in visual art, community development, and intercultural studies — most recently in the Art & Social Practice MFA program at Portland State University.
 She has worked on collaborative, interdisciplinary projects with groups including: neighborhood musicians, LA river community organizers, East Portland immigrant chefs, radio hosts with developmental disabilities, long-haul truck drivers, upper-middle class college art students, Turkish potters, evangelical conservatives, senior adult amateur photographers, and elementary student artists.

-Joseph Linnert - Warwick Square
+Joseph Linnert - Warwick Square (COMPLETED RESIDENCY)

 Joseph Linnert is a community garden organizer and public art creative in Santa Ana California.
 As a teacher of incarcerated youth at probation camps in Los Angeles and a Youth leader in Santa Ana’s Boys and men of color project, as well as a Garden instructor in a Santa Ana Restorative Justice Program his work is focused on deep ecology and the connection between the individual and the environment.